dyaraev/spark-jms-connector/README.md

 - **Streaming Source Support**: Reads from JMS queues as Spark streaming sources.
 - **Streaming Sink Support**: Writes Spark streaming data to JMS destinations.
 - **Configurable Message Format**: Supports text and binary formats.
-- **At-Least-Once Delivery for Source**: Messages are acknowledged after being successfully stored using write-ahead logging.
+- **At-Least-Once Delivery for Source**: Messages are acknowledged after being successfully stored using a write-ahead log.
 - **Provider-Agnostic**: Works with any JMS-compliant messaging system (ActiveMQ, IBM MQ, etc.) but requires a corresponding implementation of `ConnectionFactoryProvider`.

 ## Project Structure